Professor Fran Balkwill

 Recent Publications

-Device-Measured Change in Physical Activity in Primary School Children During the UK COVID-19 Pandemic Lockdown: A Longitudinal Study.
-Scales J, Chavda J, Ikeda E et al. J Phys Act Health (2023) (2) 1-9
+Device-Measured Change in Physical Activity in Primary School Children During the UK COVID-19 Pandemic Lockdown: A Longitudinal Study Scales J, Chavda J, Ikeda E et al. Journal of Physical Activity and Health (2023) 20(7) 639-647

 Interest, Mindsets and Engagement: Longitudinal Relations in Science Orientations for Adolescents in Informal Science Programs Joy A, Mathews CJ, Zhao M et al. Journal of Youth and Adolescence (2023) 52(7) 1088-1099